Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: Glow outline visible only on sight.
 			// 1: Glow outline visible through the walls.
 			"Glow Type"				"0"

+			// Syntax: "Special"/"spec"/"Infected"/"inf"
+			"Special"
+			{
+				// Note: Override any of the settings in the "Glow" section for each special infected here.

+				// Example
+				"Glow Enabled"				"0"
+				"Glow Color"				"255,255,255"
+				"Glow Flashing"				"0"
+				"Glow Range"				"0-99999"
+				"Glow Type"				"0"
 			}
+		}
 		"Administration"
 		{
-			// Admins with one or more of these access flags has access to the Mutant Tank type.
+			// Admins with one or more of these access flags have access to the Mutant Tank type.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Administration" section.
 			// Note: This setting can be overridden for specific players.
 			// --